-On September 24th, 2016, the National Museum of African-American History and Culture opened to the public- the only national museum exclusively devoted to documenting the life, history, and culture of black Americans.
-According to the museum’s website, the newest museum of the Smithsonian Institute contains close to 40,000 artifacts chronicling black culture, and features hundreds of contributions by black Americans to American history.
+On September 24th, 2016, the National Museum of African-American History and Culture opened to the public- the only national museum devoted to documenting black Americans’ life, history, and culture.
+According to the museum’s website, the newest museum of the Smithsonian Institute contains close to 40,000 artifacts chronicling black culture and features hundreds of contributions by black Americans to American history.

-When asked about the snub, the museum’s spokeswoman Linda St. Thomas explained that, “There are many compelling personal stories about African Americans who have become successful in various fields, and, obviously, Associate Justice Thomas is one of them.
+When asked about the snub, the museum’s spokeswoman Linda St. Thomas, explained, “There are many compelling personal stories about African Americans who have become successful in various fields, and Associate Justice Thomas is one of them.
 However, we cannot tell every story in our inaugural exhibitions.”

 One would think that Clarence Thomas- the second black American to preside on the highest court in the country- would be prominently featured in a national museum explicitly dedicated to showcasing black achievement and black history.

-More to the point, Justice Thomas is in rarified air particularly because he’s only the second black to be nominated and confirmed to the very court that not only once ruled that blacks weren’t protected by the Constitution and thereby unable to petition the court to recognize their freedom (Dred Scot)- but that also upheld the constitutionality of segregation- politically justifying the continuation of the legal but immoral doctrine of “separate but equal,” prolonging the idea of blacks as second-class citizens (Plessy v.
+More to the point, Justice Thomas is in rarified air, mainly because he’s only the second black to be nominated and confirmed to the very court that not only once ruled that blacks weren’t protected by the Constitution and thereby unable to petition the court to recognize their freedom (Dred Scot)- but that also upheld the constitutionality of segregation- politically justifying the continuation of the legal but immoral doctrine of “separate but equal,” prolonging the idea of blacks as second-class citizens (Plessy v.
 Ferguson).
-The symbolism alone is worthy of acknowledgement and admiration.
+The symbolism alone is worthy of acknowledgment and admiration.

-On the other hand, Thurgood Marshall- the other black American to serve on the Supreme Court is featured as a result of his legal work with the NAACP- especially on the 1954 case, Brown vs. Topeka Board of Education, which initiated the modern black civil rights movement.
+On the other hand, Thurgood Marshall–the other black American to serve on the Supreme Court- is featured due to his legal work with the NAACP–especially in the 1954 case, Brown vs. Topeka Board of Education, which initiated the modern black civil rights movement.

 Another likely reason Thurgood Marshall is featured- he was a Democrat.